jish6303/Python/README.md

 Python
 ======

+Little python code.
-Little python code from the Coursera course Programming for Everybody (Python) by Charles Severance
+Some contains code from the Coursera course Programming for Everybody (Python) by Charles Severance